-A149.
+A148.
 AU-C section 315 and AU-C section 330 provide requirements and guidance on documenting the auditor's understanding of the entity, risk assessments, and responses to assessed risks.
 This guidance is based on the requirements and guidance in AU-C section 230, Audit Documentation.
 In the context of auditing accounting estimates, the auditor is required to prepare audit documentation about key elements of the auditor's understanding of the entity and its environment related to accounting estimates.
 In addition, the auditor's judgments about the assessed risks of material misstatement related to accounting estimates, and the auditor's responses, may likely be further supported by documentation of communications with those charged with governance and management.

-A150.
-In documenting the linkage of the auditor's further audit procedures with the assessed risks of material misstatement at the relevant assertion level, in accordance with AU-C section 330, this proposed SAS requires that the auditor take into account the reasons given to the risks of material misstatement at the relevant assertion level.
+A149.
+In documenting the linkage of the auditor's further audit procedures with the assessed risks of material misstatement at the relevant assertion level, in accordance with AU-C section 330, this SAS requires that the auditor take into account the reasons given to the risks of material misstatement at the relevant assertion level.
 Those reasons may relate to one or more inherent risk factors or the auditor's assessment of control risk.
 However, the auditor is not required to document how every inherent risk factor was taken into account in identifying and assessing the risks of material misstatement in relation to each accounting estimate.

-A151.
+A150.
 The auditor also may consider documenting the following:

-- When management's application of the method involves complex modeling, whether management's judgments have been applied consistently and, when applicable, that the design of the model meets the measurement objective of the applicable financial reporting framework. - When the selection and application of methods, significant assumptions, or the data is affected by complexity to a higher degree, the auditor's judgments in determining whether specialized skills or knowledge are required to perform the risk assessment procedures, to design and perform procedures responsive to those risks, or to evaluate the audit evidence obtained.
-In these circumstances, the documentation also may include how the required skills or knowledge were applied.
+- When management's application of the method involves complex modeling, whether management's judgments have been applied consistently and, when applicable, that the design of the model meets the measurement objective of the applicable financial reporting framework. - When the selection and application of methods, significant assumptions, or the data is affected by complexity to a higher degree, the auditor's judgments in determining whether specialized skills or knowledge are required to perform the risk assessment procedures, to design and perform procedures responsive to those risks, or to evaluate